fakezerocool/hello-world/README.md

 - Check in and check out code from command line in Mac.
 - After that, I would like to integrate it with an IDE
 - Finally, I would like to learn how to branch and merge code both via command line and IDE.

+To do so, I decided that the best language would either be
+- Java OR
+- Python